michalinahulak/Enzyme_Stability/README.md

 ## The repository contains:

 * Enzyme_Stability_Prediction.ipynb -notebook with preprocessing and modeling
+* Enzyme_stability_presentation.pdf - final presentation with introduction, goal, results and conclusions
 * enzyme_head.jpg - readm.me header photo
 * enzyme_stability_dataset.csv - dataset which was used

 ## How to Run the Project?
 To open the project, use the git clone command or download the selected files.

+## Additional information
+We encourage you to explore the Enzyme_stability_presentation.pdf file included in the repository.
+It provides a comprehensive overview of the project, including an introduction to the topic, the project's goals, the methodology used for feature extraction, the models employed, and the evaluation metrics obtained.
+It also presents the results and draws insightful conclusions.